This blog post provides an introduction to TestProject framework. After we have finished this blog post, we:

 - A test case (aka a test class) helps us to ensure that the system under test is working as expected.
 If we write a test class by using the TestProject SDK, a test class must always implement an interface which identifies the platform that runs our test case.
 Also, we should know that the app.testproject.io website represents tests as test packages because one test package (aka a jar file) can contain multiple test cases.

-- An addon provides useful features to test cases.
-For example, an addon might clear all fields of a form or log a user in to the tested website.
+- An addon is a collection of actions which provide useful features to test cases.
+For example, an action might clear all fields of a form or log a user in to the tested website.
 Our test cases can use our own addons and addons published by other community members.
-An addon class must implement an interface which identifies the target platform of the addon (Android, iOS, or web).
+An action class must implement an interface which identifies the target platform of the addon (Android, iOS, or web).
 This interface is provided by the TestProject SDK.

 The following figure illustrates the relationship between these elements: